-We can further exploit the structure of a network with data of underlying dynamical processes.
+We can further exploit the structure of a network with data on underlying dynamical processes.
 In social science, online retailers are interested in using purchase records to study how customers influence each other [29].
 The same question is extremely common in biology, under the term "reverse engineering".
 For example, how can we infer the developmental gene regulatory network from temporal gene expression dynamics?
 Ideally, one could write differential equations to fit the temporal data.
-However, most functional genomics experiments do not contain enough timepoints.
+However, most functional genomics experiments do not contain enough time-points.
 To overcome this drawback, data mining techniques such as matrix factorization are employed.
 For instance, given the genome-wide expression profile at different time-points, one could project the high-dimensional gene expression data to low dimensional space and write differential equations to model the dynamics of the projections [30].

 In addition to the actual dynamic processes occurring on a network, one can explore evolutionary dynamics by comparing networks.
-In a biological context, pairs of orthologous genes (nodes) can be used to define conserved edges, called interologs and regulags for the protein-protein interaction and regulatory networks, respectively.
-Furthermore, these have been used to align networks from different species [31] and to detect conserved and specific functional modules [32] across species.
+In a biological context, pairs of orthologous genes (nodes) can be used to define conserved edges, called interologs and regulogs for the protein-protein interaction and regulatory networks, respectively.
+Furthermore, these can be used to align networks from different species [31] and to detect conserved and specific functional modules [32] across species.
 Based on a large collection of aligned networks between species, a mathematical formalism has been developed to measure the evolutionary rewiring rate between networks using methods analogous to those quantifying sequence evolution.
-In this context, it was shown that
+In this context, it was shown that metabolic networks rewire at a slower rate compared to regulatory networks [33].